telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 #### Functionalities for Customization

-To customize an existing theme, use the following SASS Theme Builder functionalities:
+To customize an existing theme, use the following Sass Theme Builder functionalities:

 1. **Color Swatches**&mdash;Contains predefined color palettes that you can apply to all components in your application.
 1. **Default**&mdash;Provides the applicable color customization options.